Skip to content

 I have used 'rolling' distributions and spent 2025 testing out Arch Linux as an alternative operating system.
 The initial learning curve was not too steep and getting going only took a weekend.
 However, the maintenance burden was much greater and became a continual distraction.

-Part of the maintenance headache was using Btrfs (failed during a recovery) and Hyprland (which introduced lots of breaking changes).
+Part of the maintenance headache was using Hyprland which introduced lots of breaking changes and tainted my experience of Arch Linux.

 I found some core Arch Linux tools confusing. packman command options did not feel intuitive and the docs didn't clarify what the flags letters stood for.
 If I continued to use Arch Linux I would have wrapped pacman with a shell script or Makefile tasks.

-Using the AUR community repository I also found confusing, there are several tools to access AUR and it wasn't clear from the official docs how to add these tools without first adding AUR (catch 22 scenario).
+Using the AUR community repository I also found confusing, there are several tools to access AUR and it wasn't clear from the official docs how to add these tools without first getting a tool from AUR (catch 22 scenario).

-Usually the Arch Linux docs are very comprehensive, but can drowned the reader in options (some outdated) and yet not provide enough guidance or a clear and simple approach.
+Usually the Arch Linux docs are very comprehensive, but can also drowned the reader in options (some outdated) and yet not provide enough guidance or a clear and simple approach.
+If you have time, you can learn a lot, but not everything was relevant to me.

-Arch Linux meets the needs of many people, but Debian Linux the ideal operating system for me.
+I am sure Arch Linux meets the needs of many people, but Debian Linux is the ideal operating system for me now that I scripted the install of my preferred tools.

 NOTE: As I have used Debian Linux since 1995 (30 years at time of writing) I have a strong affinity and confidence using it as my operating system.
-Debian has never let me down.
+Debian has never let me down in all that time.

 Thank you.